laureneolin/Portfolio/System_Overview_Integration_Guide.md

 }
 ```

-### Step 3.
-Telemetry Retrieval
+### Step 3: Retrieving Telemetry

-Telemetry retrieval is an essential process that shows the client real-time operational awareness and mission safety.
-Using **Helix Stream** for live data and Helix Core API for on-demand pulls, telemetry retrieval requires valid authentication, active vessel connections, and synchronized data channels to ensure accurate, timely updates throughout mission execution.
+In order to provide the client with real-time operational awareness and mission safety, telemetry retrieval is a crucial procedure.
+Valid authentication, active vessel connections, and synchronized data channels are necessary for telemetry retrieval, which uses **Helix Stream** for live data and **Helix Core API** for on-demand pulls.
+This ensures accurate and timely updates during mission execution.

-1. Client subscribes to telemetry via `/v1/stream/subscribe` or requests summary data via `/v1/telemetry/{vessel_id}`.
+1. The client uses `/v1/stream/subscribe` to subscribe to telemetry or `/v1/telemetry/{vessel_id}` to request summary data.
-2. The system authenticates the request by checking the token.
+2. The token is checked by the system to verify the request.
-3. Data is streamed or returned in structured JSON format (e.g., position, velocity, battery level).
+3. Structured JSON data (e.g., position, velocity, battery level) is streamed or returned.

 ### Example — Telemetry Stream Subscription